- A Failed Regulatory System.

 I have spent the last nine weeks in a Dallas courtroom watching almost every day of a trial involving five unfortunate patients-turned-Plaintiffs suing DePuy/Johnson & Johnson over bad implants they received from 2004 to 2010.
 The FDA “Final Order” requiring “premarket approval” came out in the middle of this trial.
 The companies involved will probably quietly remove their bad products rather than try to prove they are safe and effective, but the patients who received these implants can’t remove them so easily.
 They are stuck with them.
 Even removing the implants and replacing them with non-metal parts isn’t a sure cure, because many millions of metal debris particles are already in their systems.

 Dozens of medical articles about bad metal implants have been published over the past decade and the journals are full of new articles in every issue.
-The medical community is aware that it let the device companies bamboozle them with their shiny new metal on metal hip implants, and dozens of studies are underway to see how bad the results of this experiment really will be.
-Companies that were unwilling to study their products before selling them are now finally funding studies about hip implant safety.
+Companies are now finally funding studies about hip implant safety.
 These new studies are mainly aimed at defending hip implant products that are no longer on the market.
-I predict much human suffering as a result of the hip implant companies experimenting on the American public.
 Tens of thousands of people will have to undergo revision surgeries in the next decade to remove these bad products and clean up the toxic metal mess left behind.
 Many of these patients are much worse off now than when they received these products.
 I’ll be there watching and taking names and notes, and I’ll tell you all about it right here.